Diffusion Alignment as Variational Expectation-Maximization: Additional Backgrounds

 This means the marginal distribution simplifies to:

 In other words, each unmasked token $x_0$ remains unchanged with probability $\overline{\alpha_t}$.
 This simple binary choice makes sampling and likelihood computation extremely efficient.

-\paragraph{Reverse diffusion process.} \citet{austin2021structured} introduces the $x_0$-parameterization for the reverse process.
-The key insight is to directly model the reverse transitions without intermediate predictions. \citet{sahoo2024simple} further simplifies the process by intro ducing SUBS(Substitution)-parameterization.
-The following reverse process is parameterized as:
+\paragraph{Reverse diffusion process.} \citet{austin2021structured} introduces the $x_0$-parameterization for the reverse process. \citet{sahoo2024simple} further simplifies the process by introducing substitution-based (SUBS) parameterization.
+SUBS-parameterization simplifies the reverse diffusion process by explicitly preventing the model from predicting the absorbing state ($[M]$) when conditioned on an intermediate sample, and also by ensuring that once a token is denoised, it is permanently fixed and cannot revert to a masked state in subsequent sampling steps.
+The reverse process in this paper is parameterized as: